aeternity/aepp-components/README.md

 import '@aeternity/aepp-components/dist/aepp.fonts.css'
 ```

-Import the entire components styles (this will include all components css)
+Import the entire components styles (this will include all components css, except fonts and global styles)
 ```js
 import '@aeternity/aepp-components/dist/aepp.components.css'
 ```

+### Importing components
+Below there's a list of ways in which you can import your components to your application.

-### Method 1: global registration of all components
+#### Method 1: global registration of all components
 ```js
 import Components from '@aeternity/aepp-components'

 Vue.use(Components)
 ```

-### Method 2: global registration of single components
+#### Method 2: global registration of single components
 ```js
 import { AeButton } from '@aeternity/aepp-components'